cheekeet86/project_3/README.md

 ### Problem Statement

 - To utilize the Reddit API to scape posts automatically from 2 Subreddits.
-- To create and compare 2 Classification models.
+- To create and compare different classification models.
 The models predict which Subreddit a specific post came from.
 - To perform sentiment analysis on post contents.
 Provide advertising strategies for customers.

 ### Data Collection